-Encourage your partner or kids or roommates to do it to so that you can have this time individually but together.
-Be encouraged and supported by each others practice.
+Encourage your partner or kids or roommates to also take time so that you can practice this recognition of the sacred individually and yet, together.
+Be encouraged and supported by each other's practice.

 Can’t take 30 minutes?
 Try it for 20 minutes each day, or 10 minutes each.
 See what it feels like to give yourself this time EVERY DAY.

 Struggle with a daily practice?
 That’s ok.
-Find an accountability buddy or give yourself a gold start each day you do it.
+Find an accountability buddy or give yourself a gold star each day you do it.

 Take note.
 What might it feel like to replace 30 minutes of screen time with 30 minutes of doing whatever refills your well?

-In the age of Facebook and Instagram it can be easy to use social media a distraction.
+In the age of Facebook and Instagram it can be easy to use social media aa a distraction.
 However, it can also be a tool for motivation, accountability and support.
 How so?
-Take a photo of yourself, your book, your cup of tea, your journal or art supplies before or after your 30 minutes and use hastag #redidicatehannukah .
+Take a photo of yourself, your book, your cup of tea, your journal or art supplies before or after your 30 minutes and use hashtag #redidicatehannukah .
 This may inspire others!
 And I want to see what you’re doing too!
-Please tag me so I am sure to see it and can offer you encouragement and support.
+Please tag me so I am sure to see your post and can offer you encouragement and support.